CMcM24/aircraft-scheduling-cm/README.md

 ## Getting Started

-To run this project, please made sure you have an upt-to-date version of Node.js.
+To run this project, please made sure you have an up-to-date version of Node.js.

 run "npm install" to install all dependencies.